thescalaguy/blog/source/_posts/Scaling-Python-Microservices-Part-2.md

 CREATE SERVER postgres_5 FOREIGN DATA WRAPPER postgres_fdw OPTIONS (host 'postgres_5', dbname 'postgres');
 {% endcode %}

 Next, we'll create a user mapping.
 This allows the user of the first instance to log into the second instance as one of its users.
-We're simply mapping the `postgres` user of the first instance to the `postgres` instance of the second instance.
+We're simply mapping the `postgres` user of the first instance to the `postgres` user of the second instance.

 {% code lang:sql %}
 CREATE USER MAPPING FOR postgres SERVER postgres_5 OPTIONS (user 'postgres', password 'my-secret-pw');